-The tree management regime for Green Flag gardens is to leave trees to take their natural shape and minimise pruning unless there is a safety issue.
+Weymouth Town Council's tree management regime is to leave trees to take their natural shape and minimise pruning unless there is a safety issue.
 Tree management is undertaken by an in-house team of professionals who carry out maintenance work required for health and safety reasons with the ultimate aim of preserving and enhancing the existing landscape.